Tabitha Smith: X-Force

 The New Mutants team, under the continued tutelage of Cable, is reformed into X-Force.
 The team undergoes a revamp, employing new, more aggressive methods.
 During this time, Tabitha acts on her crush on Cannonball, and the two have a relationship.
-Although questioning the team's new methods, Tabitha sticks with the team, rechristening herself "Boomer."
+Although she questions the team's new methods, Tabitha sticks with the team, rechristening herself "Boomer."
 She battles the Brotherhood of Evil Mutants alongside her new team in one of their early missions.

 Following an attempted murder of Professor X, mutual distrust places X-Force in conflict with the X-Men and X-Factor, and X-Force is apprehended.
 Cannonball arranges for the team to be temporarily released so that they can help take down their arch-enemies, the Mutant Liberation Front.
-Among the MLF are two of Boomer's former teammates in both the X-Terminators and New Mutants, Rusty and Skids, who breaks Boomer's jaw.
+Among the MLF are two of Boomer's former X-Terminators and New Mutants teammates, Rusty and Skids, who breaks Boomer's jaw.
 After X-Force's names are cleared, Tabitha is confronted by Cannonball's ex-girlfriend Lila Cheney, who gives the couple her blessing.
-Showing how serious he is, Cannonball takes Tabitha along for a vacation on his family's farm.
-During the stay, they are confronted by the Gamesmaster and the Upstarts, and team up with the New Warriors to defeat them.

-Eventually, the team's headquarters is blown up twice, and without a home, the team moves back into Xavier's mansion.
-Shortly after, Cannonball graduates into becoming an X-Men member, and their relationship waters down.
-Seeking comfort, Tabitha spends most of her time caring for the lobotomized Sabretooth, also confiding in him.
-Her teammates attempt an unsuccessful intervention.

-Sabretooth reveals that he is faking the ordeal however, and fully healed, escapes by deceiving Tabitha into destroying his bonds.
-In his escape, he eviscerates the X-Man Psylocke, who barely survives her wounds.

-In an effort to deal with the guilt from this incident, Tabitha travels home to visit her father.
-The two reconcile, but in a fight with Sebastian Shaw and Holocaust, her father is critically injured.
-With more guilt on her mind, Tabitha underwent a radical change, renaming herself "Meltdown," designing a new costume and gaining better control of her powers along with a more brash and assertive attitude.
-This new attitude is displayed by Meltdown when she fights the Blob, threatening to kill him, and eventually having two time-bombs explode near his eardrums.

-With Cannonball spending his time with the X-Men, Tabitha grows closer to Sunspot and they begin a short-lived fling.
-Cannonball finds out and is initially angry but reconciles with both his friends, rejoining X-Force in the process.
-After an incident in which the High Evolutionary shut off all mutant powers, Tabitha and Cannonball come close to rekindling their relationship.